MolBIFFM/diana/README.md

 Alternatively, the distribution of measurements within separate communities can be compared with that of the remaining network.

-A community is exported if is significant according to any of the specified tests subject to correction for multiple testing.
-Communities are exported indexed in descending order of the number of proteins they consist of.
+Results of statistical tests for enrichment or location are exported in tabular form.
+A community is exported if it is significant according to any of the conducted tests subject to correction for multiple testing.
+Communities are exported in descending order of the number of proteins they consist of and enumerated accordingly.

 ```json
 {